akka/akka-persistence-jdbc/README.md

 This code is open source software licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

 ## Configuration
-The new plugin relies on Slick to do create the SQL dialect for the database in use, therefor the following must be configured in `application.conf`
+The new plugin relies on Slick to do create the SQL dialect for the database in use, therefore the following must be configured in `application.conf`

 Configure `akka-persistence`:
 - instruct akka persistence to use the `jdbc-journal` plugin,